-You can book your donation well in advance, on an app, online or over the phone.
-There’s lots of different centres which you can choose from, but the app does remember your favourite.
+You can book your donation well in advance, on an app, online, or over the phone.
+There are lots of different centres which you can choose from, but the app does remember your favourite.

 A week before your donation you get a text reminding you of your appointment, a few days later you get a second text calling you a hero, but reminding you to tell them if you can’t make it.
 On the day- you’ve guessed it, a lovely final text to remind you.

 In the post you’ll have also received a simple questionnaire that needs filing in before you donate- if you forget it they can give you a copy when you arrive.